using fastText to classify phone call dialogue

 print(model.predict_sentence('I am very upset this is unacceptable'))

-To leverage pretrained vectors, you can download them from the fastText website and integrate them during training:
+To use pretrained vectors, download them from the fastText site and pass them in during training:

 train_supervised(